ardanlabs/gotraining/topics/web/basics/README.md

 ### Exercise 1

 Write a simple web service that has a set of different routes that return the string "Hello World" in multiple languages.
-Build the service using an Application context that will own the different handler methods.
-Then create your own mux, bind the routes and start the service.
+Build the service using an Application context (example4) that will own the different handler methods.
+Then create your own mux (example2), bind the routes and start the service.
 Validate your routes work in your browser.
 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).